top of page

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The Leatherback Project (https://www.leatherbackproject.org) is a 501(c)3 nonprofit organization dedicated to protecting the leatherback sea turtle and other threatened and endangered marine species through research, education, and advocacy initiatives primarily aimed at mitigating fisheries bycatch and designating and implementing marine protected areas.
 We work towards restored balance, decreased anthropogenic pressures on overexploited resources and a sustainable future for the world’s ocean ecosystems and coastal habitats, allowing for the recovery of endangered wildlife like the leatherback.
-The TLP team works in Panama to identify and study new-to-science sea turtle nesting and foraging grounds throughout the Pearl Islands Archipelago, illuminate key threats to biodiversity, and collaborate with local communities to come up with impactful, long-lasting conservation solutions such as proposing the community-managed Saboga National Wildlife Refuge.
+The TLP team works in Panama to identify and study new-to-science sea turtle nesting and foraging grounds throughout the Pearl Islands Archipelago, illuminate key threats to biodiversity, and collaborate with local communities to come up with impactful, long-lasting conservation solutions such as proposing the community-managed Saboga Wildlife Refuge.

 Earth Law Center (ECL) (https://www.earthlawcenter.org) is a nonprofit organization, with offices in the United States of America, Mexico and Canada.
 ELC champions Earth-centered laws and community-led movements that respect and protect all life on the planet, including the promotion of Rights of Nature.
-The Earth Law Center was involved in supporting the advancement of the Rights of Nature in the Saboga Island National Wildlife Refuge proposal.
+The Earth Law Center was involved in supporting the advancement of the Rights of Nature in the Saboga Wildlife Refuge proposal.

 Sea turtle release with local children Saboga.jpeg